Edduaardo/r65/README.md

 > [!IMPORTANT]
 > This branch only contains files for the **wired ANSI-layout** version of the Royal Kludge R65.
+> NOTE: This only works for the 20240319 version of the keyboard's PCB.
+Please be wary of flashing this on any recent version of the keyboard.
 > **DO NOT** flash this firmware if your keyboard has wireless capabilities.
 > **DO NOT** flash this firmware if you're unsure of your keyboard's variant/don't know much about keyboard modification.
 > Please review the full [disclaimer](DISCLAIMER.md) before using the files provided in this repository.